hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) Type of the identity.
-At the moment only "UserAssigned" is supported.
+* `type` - (Required) The Type of Identity which should be assigned to this Firewall Policy.
+At this time the only supported value is `UserAssigned`.
 Changing this forces a new Firewall Policy to be created.

-* `user_assigned_identity_ids` - (Optional) Specifies a list of user assigned managed identities.
+* `identity_ids` - (Optional) Specifies a list of Managed Identity IDs which should be assigned to this Firewall Policy.

 ---